-- 1. megavitamin and nutrition based therapy; - 2. nutritional counseling for either individuals or groups, except as specifically described in Section 6, Additional Coverage Details; - 3. enteral feedings and other nutritional and electrolyte formulas, including infant formula and donor breast milk, even if they are the only source of nutrition and even if they are specifically created to treat inborn errors of metabolism such as phenylketonuria (PKU).
+- 1. megavitamin and nutrition based therapy; - 2. nutritional counseling for either individuals or groups; - 3. enteral feedings and other nutritional and electrolyte formulas, including infant formula and donor breast milk, even if they are the only source of nutrition and even if they are specifically created to treat inborn errors of metabolism such as phenylketonuria (PKU).
 Infant formula available over the counter is always excluded; - 4. health education classes unless offered by UnitedHealthcare or its affiliates, including but not limited to asthma, smoking cessation, and weight control classes.